-- 1. There will be five sections. - 2.
-Section A carries 12 marks and is compulsory consisting of eight short answer type questions of 2 marks each covering the whole syllabus.
+- 2. Section A carries 12 marks and is compulsory consisting of eight short answer type questions of 2 marks each covering the whole syllabus.
 The candidate will have to attempt six questions in section A. - 3.
 Sections B, C, D and E will be set from units I, II, III & IV respectively and will consist of two questions of 11 marks each from the respective unit.
 The candidates are required to attempt one question from each of these sections. - 4.
 Scientific calculator is allowed.

-Course Objectives: The Objective of this course is to make the students gain knowledge about cathode rays, positive rays and their properties, atomic models of Thomson, Rutherford, Bohr and Sommerfeld, quantum methods in the solution of problems involving atomic spectra, blackbody radiation, the photoelectric effect and the structure of the atom, wave nature of matter and uncertainty principle.
+Course Objectives: The Objective of this course is to make the students gain knowledge about cathode rays, positive rays and their properties, atomic models of Thomson, Rutherford and Bohr, quantum methods in the solution of problems involving atomic spectra, blackbody radiation, the photoelectric effect and the structure of the atom, wave nature of matter and uncertainty principle.